- Guide Map

 Disney Characters are typically not found in the Jungle Cruise, but there are several character "meet and greet" locations in Adventureland.
 Be sure to check the daily Times Guide for times and exact locations.

 There is no place to dine in the immediate vicinity of the Jungle Cruise.
-However, El Pirata y El Perico, a counter service restaurant that's opened seasonally, is located not too far away, still in Adventureland.
+However, Tortuga Tavern, a counter service restaurant that's open seasonally, is located not too far away, still in Adventureland.
 Check the Times Guide for opening hours.

 Bwana Bob's sells rubber snakes, Safari Mickey Mouse shirts and hats, sunglasses and film.